-As the name implies, the intensive care unit (ICU) is where a hospital's sickest patients who require accelerated and concentrated care are admitted.
-Many of these patients, an estimated 33% of all admissions, are admitted for respiratory failure of one etiology or another and subsequently are intubated and placed on mechanical ventilatory control.
+As the name implies, the intensive care unit (ICU) is where a hospital’s sickest patients who require accelerated and concentrated care are admitted.
+Many of these patients, an estimated 33% of all admissions, are admitted for the respiratory failure of one etiology or another and subsequently are intubated and placed on mechanical ventilatory control.
 Part of the standard of care for intubation is to sedate the patient continuously to reduce pain and anxiety; decrease oxygen consumption and the body’s stress response; prevent patient-ventilator desynchrony; reduce adverse neurocognitive impacts such as depression and post-traumatic stress disorder and ventilator-associated events including pneumonia and tracheostomy, and reduce total nursing requirements.

 The medications used to initiate and maintain sedation within an intensive care unit setting include benzodiazepines such as diazepam, lorazepam, and midazolam; opioid analgesics such as fentanyl, hydromorphone, morphine, remifentanil, propofol, dexmedetomidine, and ketamine; and antipsychotics such as haloperidol, quetiapine, and ziprasidone.
 No sedative is found to be superior in efficacy or mortality.
-However, The Society of Critical Care Medicine guidelines state to avoid benzodiazepines due to evidence of longer duration of intubation.
-The choice of which sedative is best lies in the practitioner's clinical assessment of individual patient scenarios, weighing the risk/benefit profile of the medicine to each patient.
+However, The Society of Critical Care Medicine guidelines states to avoid benzodiazepines due to evidence of a longer duration of intubation.
+The choice of which sedative is best lies in the practitioner’s clinical assessment of individual patient scenarios, weighing the risk/benefit profile of the medicine for each patient.

-Regardless of which sedative agent was utilized, total continuous sedation was found to be associated with an extension of the total length of intubation and increased length of the ICU stay and limited the ability to properly assess the mental status of the patient, increased the risk for delirium, and suppressed brainwave function seen on EEG, linking to increased 6-month mortality.
+Regardless of which sedative agent was utilized, total continuous sedation was found to be associated with an extension of the total length of intubation and increased length of the ICU stay and limited the ability to properly assess the mental status of the patient, increasing the risk for delirium, and suppressed brainwave function seen on EEG, linking to increased 6-month mortality.
 It was assessed that daily, short-term cessation of sedation, a “sedation vacation,” led to improved outcomes in patient care.